 |Profit & Loss:This P&L badge helps Ambassadors learn how to use money wisely so that they’ll be seen as a good credit risk — someone who will be responsible and meet her financial obligations.
 Then they’ll use those same values of honesty and responsibility as they run their cookie business – and teach younger Girl Scouts what they’ve learned.
 After all, practicing good business ethics means looking at both the business P&L (profit and loss) and the Girl Scout P&L (Promise and Law)!|

 Are your girls barrier breakin,’ challenge crushin,’ lead takin’ cookie entrepreneurs?
-This cookie season, show the world how the largest girl-led entrepreneurial program in the world prepares girls to lead, learn, succeed, and shine—not only for today but also for the future—by entering our Girl Scouts of the USA’s Cookie Pro 2018 Contest from January 2 through April 30, 2018.
+This cookie season, show the world how the largest girl-led entrepreneurial program in the world prepares girls to lead, learn, succeed, and shine—not only for today but also for the future—by entering the Girl Scouts of the USA’s Cookie Pro 2019 Contest.
 Every girl who enter earns this exclusive patch!

 Phew, that’s a lot of badges!
 But hey, it leaves us no shortage of fun activities to do with our girls this spring, right? 😉 As you can see, the awards at each age level really do cover all of the concepts you’d want to talk to your troop about during the sale.
 Best of all, it’s in a clearly progressive way: one day your Daisies start off learning how to count money and, next thing you know, they’re Ambassadors creating their own plans for R&D. (They grow up so fast, don’t they?)